 Brick is a larger medium-sized coastal town (i.e. on the ocean, a bay, or inlet) located in the state of New Jersey.
 With a population of 75,457 people and 17 constituent neighborhoods, Brick is the tenth largest community in New Jersey.

-Brick is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Brick isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Brick are a mix of both white- and blue-collar jobs.
 Overall, Brick is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Brick who work in office and administrative support (14.47%), sales jobs (13.37%), and management occupations (9.58%).

 Also of interest is that Brick has more people living here who work in computers and math than 95% of the places in the US.

-One of the nice things about Brick is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Brick is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The per capita income in Brick in 2018 was $40,579, which is middle income relative to New Jersey, and wealthy relative to the rest of the US.
 This equates to an annual income of $162,316 for a family of four.
 However, Brick contains both very wealthy and poor people as well.